RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Methodology

-\nmg{\head{Modeled Systems}} We use a cycle-accurate architectural simulator (ZSim~\cite{sanchez2013zsim}) to flexibly explore various designs and faithfully model the following systems: \squishlist \item \textbf{2D:} a system based on the 2D integration of computation and memory, where the computing elements and main memory (DRAM) communicate through an off-chip bus.
+\nmg{\head{Modeled Systems}} We use a cycle-accurate architectural simulator (ZSim~\cite{sanchez2013zsim}) to flexibly explore various designs and faithfully model the following systems: \squishlist \item \textbf{2D:} a system based on the 2D integration of computation and memory, where the cores and main memory (DRAM) communicate through an off-chip bus.

 \item \textbf{3D:} a system that uses TSVs to integrate memory layers, which connect to compute units via interposers (e.g., \cite{hbm3skhynix}).
-We consider six HBM2.0 stacks connected to compute units similar to the state-of-the-art~\cite{NVIDIA-A100}.
+We consider six HBM stacks connected to compute units similar to a state-of-the-art 3D system~\cite{NVIDIA-A100}.

-\item \textbf{M3D:} a system based on N3XT~\cite{aly2018n3xt}, where memory and logic are monolithically fabricated on each other, with an order of magnitude higher main memory bandwidth and 10x/4x lower read/write latency than 3D.
+\item \textbf{M3D:} a system based on N3XT~\cite{srimani2023n3xt,aly2018n3xt,aly2015energy, shulaker2017three, shulaker2014monolithic}, where memory and logic are monolithically fabricated on each other. \omf{We} experimentally calibrate the M3D-based system parameters \omf{based on} the fabricated device models, circuit analysis, interconnect model, and physical design tools presented in ~\cite{aly2018n3xt}. \taco{The latency of on-chip main memory in the M3D-based system can depend on various factors (e.g., memory capacity, size of each memory array, and length of local and global wires in the memory array).
+Therefore, to gain comprehensive insights into M3D-based system design implications, we also evaluate M3D-based systems with varying memory latency values in our design space exploration (\sect{\ref{sec:architecting}}) and end-to-end evaluations (\sect{\ref{sec:revamp-eval}}).
+To this end, we rigorously sweep the memory latency values from half the value reported for the baseline M3D configuration up to a latency value similar to the baseline 2D system.}

 \squishend